SOLD OUT – Danish String Quartet: Beethoven Series Concert 6

-All performances with the Danish String Quartet as part of the Beethoven Series are being rescheduled a second time due to the pandemic and travel limitations.
-We will be announcing new dates before the new year.
-If you are a ticket holder to this performance, your tickets will be automatically transferred to the new date.
-Please contact us at 651-292-3268 or at firstname.lastname@example.org if you have any questions.
+All performances with the Danish String Quartet as part of the originally scheduled Beethoven Quartets Series in May 2020 have been rescheduled to November 2021.
+If you were a ticket holder to the original concerts, your tickets have been automatically transferred to the new dates.
+Information on concert dates can be found here.
+Please contact us at 651-292-3268 or at email@example.com if you have any questions.

 This performance is Part 6 of the Beethoven Quartets Series

 Danish String Quartet made its debut at the Copenhagen Summer Festival in 2002.
 Regular audience members of Schubert Club’s Music in the Park Series know them as one of the greatest string quartets touring the world today, performing classical, contemporary, and Scandinavian folk music with passion and precision.
 In 2012, The New York Times selected the quartet’s concert as a highlight of the year, saying the performance featured “one of the most powerful renditions of Beethoven’s Opus 132 String Quartet that I’ve heard live or on a recording.”